SEMICeu/documentation/actors.md

     1. [Communication](#communication)

-To perform there tasks many of these roles require access to the SEMIC GitHub space.
+To perform their tasks many of these roles require access to the SEMIC assets, in particular the SEMIC GitHub space.
-Some information about the [Access management](#access-management) is
+This chapter on the roles is concluded with the [user access management](#access-management) applied.